tomlincr/website-academic/content/event/2021-BHFDSC-Seminar/2021-06-BHFDSC-Seminar.md

 projects: []
 ---

 Short presentation of our progress on defining COVID-19 event phenotypes in the NHS-Digital Trusted Research Environment as part of the [CVD-COVID-UK Consortium](https://www.hdruk.ac.uk/projects/cvd-covid-uk-project/).

-Pre-print coming soon!
+{{< youtube aNmOu2kbAM4 >}}